nus-cs2103-AY2223S2/ip/docs/README.md

 ## Usage

 - Words in `UPPER_CASE` are the parameters to be supplied by the user. e.g. in `todo DESCRIPTION`, `DESCRIPTION` is a parameter that can be anything the user wants like `todo Read a book`.
-- Items in square brackets are optional. e.g. `todo DESCRIPTION [/prio PRIORITY_NUMBER]` means that both `todo Read` and `todo Read /prio 1` are valid commands, but not `todo Read /prio`.
 - For date time commands, `DD` refers to the date of the month in 2 digits (so the first day of the month will be `01`), `MM` refers to the month in 2 digits, `YYYY` refers to the year in 4 digits, `HH` refers to the hour of the day in 2 digits (so 1a.m. is 01 and 3p.m. is 15) and `mm` refers to the current minute in 2 digits.
 - Commands with `INDEX` parameters should have positive integers used as the `INDEX`.
 Indexes start at 1 and are the same as the numbers on the list when the `list` command is used.